tymoty883/TerrainViz-Dam-Placement/README.md

 - Load `.tif` and `.asc` terrain files for visualization.
 - Simplify terrain models for improved performance on large datasets.
 - Interactive 3D navigation with an arcball camera.
-- Customizable rendering options, including terrain and background schemes.
+- Customizable terrain and background schemes.
 - OpenGL-powered visualization for high-quality rendering.
+- Geometric dam placement design and simulation of enclosed area flooding.

 ---